AlexanderFengler/addmtoolbox/temp/tutorial_intro.md

 addmtoolbox: data
 ========================================================
 <br>
-The addmtoolbox come with a full **set of example data**.
+The addmtoolbox comes with a full **set of example data**.

-This should help to,
+This will help you,

 <br> <br>
 1. Understand the data **format expected** by addmtoolbox